tbranyen/backbone-boilerplate/readme.md

 # Install Jam and Bower.
 Depending on your user account you may need to gain
 # elevated privileges using something like `sudo`.
-npm install jam bower -g
+npm install jamjs bower -g

 # Updating the JamJS packages.
 jam upgrade